-Editor's note: Whether the MB-SMF triggers radio resource release procedure is necessary is FFS, i.e. the radio resource release can also be done as part of the UE multicast session release procedure and not need be as an additional procedure.

 Figure 7.2.2.3-1: SMF removing joined UEs from MBS session

-0. The MB-SMF triggers the NG-RANs via the AMFs to release radio resources for the MBS session.
-Same procedure as defined in step 3-7 in clause 7.2.5.3 is used.

-1. The SMF receives Multicast Session Release request from the MB-SMF with MBS Session ID.
+1. The SMF receives Nmbsmf_MBSSession_ContextNotify (Release, MBS Session ID) from the MB-SMF with MBS Session ID.
 The SMF checks joined UEs.

-The SMF sends Multicast Session Release response to the MB-SMF.
+NOTE 1: the service operation name and parameters need to align with the MB-SMF service operation definition.

-2. The SMF triggers the UE to be reachable.
-Same procedure as defined in step 3-7 in clause 7.2.5.2 is used.
+2. For UEs without activated UP, the SMF may perform the same procedure as defined in step 3-7 in clause 7.2.5.2.

+Alternatively, for UEs without activated UP, the SMF does not trigger message to the AMF, instead the SMF marks that the UE is to be informed of the MBS Session release.

+NOTE 2: The SMF initiates PDU Session Modification to inform the UE of the MBS Session release at next UP activation of the associated PDU Session.

-3. For each joined UEs, the SMF invokes Namf_Communicate_N1N2MessageTransfer to the AMF.
+3. For the joined UEs with UP activated, the SMF invokes Namf_Communicate_N1N2MessageTransfer to the AMF.
 The N1 SM container indicates MBS session release.
 In N2 SM information, the SMF informs the NG-RAN to remove the UE from the MBS session.
+If there are associated QoS Flow(s) for individual delivery, the SMF also release those QoS Flow(s) as specified in TS 23.502 [6] clause 4.3.3.2.

 4. The AMF sends N2 Request to the NG-RAN.